 The College believes that it is important for students to be involved with the work of the Development Office, whether as ambassadors via the 1347 Committee, as fundraisers as a member of the Pembroke Leavers’ Group, or as a caller on the annual Telephone Fundraising Campaign.

 The 1347 Committee

 The 1347 Committee has existed since 1995 and comprises Junior Members, from all years, who help the Development Office at alumni events but also organise the annual 1347 Committee Parents’ Lunch in April and the Pembroke Mile in March.
 Money raised by the lunch is directed towards Student Support and the 1347 Committee have raised over £250,000 over the last 15 years.

 The Pembroke Leavers’ Group

-Established in 1998 by Howard Raingold as the 100% Club, the Pembroke Leavers’ Group (PLG) is a student-run body founded in 2000, which raises money from finalists for specific student-focused College funds.
-This year the PLG Committee is fundraising to help Pembroke provide mental health support for its students.
+Established in 1998 by Howard Raingold (Pembroke’s founding Development Director) as the 100% Club, the Pembroke Leavers’ Group (PLG) is a student-run body founded in 2000, which raises money from finalists for specific student-focused College funds.
+This year the PLG Committee is fundraising for two causes: Access and the Peter May Sports Fund.